-Recently, my last living sibling died.
+Recently, my niece died.
 Being enmeshed in the emotions surrounding death is like being caught in a rainstorm in many ways.

 When death occurs, people commonly say, “God has a reason for everything.”
 Of course, God has a reason for everything, if you believe in God.
 However, you wouldn’t tell someone stranded in a hard rain that God has a reason for rain.
 You would hand them an umbrella or a towel, not a cliché.
 So, how is saying this useful for someone who is grieving, and why do we do it?